marcoshsq/MetaDatabaseEngineer/README.md

 ## Extra Bibliography.

+In addition to the main courses of this curriculum, other materials such as articles and books were used, which are referenced in this section.

 - [Essentials of Discrete Mathematics](https://www.amazon.com.br/Essentials-Discrete-Mathematics-David-Hunter/dp/1449604420) - David J. Hunter
 - [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) - MIT
 - [Free Code Camp](https://www.freecodecamp.org/) - (づ｡◕‿‿◕｡)づ